-Mar ch 31, 2022 Ma rch 31, 2021
+March 31, 2023 Marc ch 31, 2022

-NUAG (i) \$ 43 \$ 59
+NUAG (i) \$ 51 \$ 43

-WHG (ii) 23 19
+TIN (ii) 37 23

-Henan Non-ferrous (iii) - 769

-\$ 66 \$ 847
+\$ 88 \$ 66

-i.
+- i.
 The Company recovers costs for services rendered to NUAG and expenses incurred on behalf of NUAG pursuant to a services and administrative costs reallocation agreement.
-During the year ended March 31, 2022, the Company recovered \$0.7 million (year ended March 31, 2021 - \$0.6 million), from NUAG for services rendered and expenses incurred on behalf of NUAG.
-The costs recovered from NUAG were recorded as a direct reduction of general and administrative expenses on the consolidated statements of income.
+During the year ended March 31, 2023, the Company recovered \$1.0 million (year ended March 31, 2022 \$0.7 million) from NUAG for services rendered and expenses incurred on behalf of NUAG.
+The costs recovered from NUAG were recorded as a direct reduction of general and administrative expenses on the consolidated statements of income. - ii.
+The Company recovers costs for services rendered to TIN and expenses incurred on behalf of TIN pursuant to a services and administrative costs reallocation agreement.
+During the year ended March 31, 2023, the Company recovered \$0.2 million (year ended March 31, 2022 \$0.2 million) from TIN for services rendered and expenses incurred on behalf of TIN.
+The costs recovered from TIN were recorded as a direct reduction of general and administrative expenses on the consolidated statements of income.